CHILD & ADOLESCENT THERAPISTS

 Mauri’s ability to build a meaningful rapport with her clients, joined with her gentle, easy going personality allows for children to gain the most out of treatment.
 This in turn builds the trust of their parent(s), allowing both the child and family to make great strides in therapy.

-Mauri utilizes evidence-based therapy models such as cognitive behavioral therapy (CBT), Motivational Interviewing, and Structural Family Therapy.
+Mauri utilizes evidence-based therapy models such as Cognitive-Behavioral therapy (CBT), Exposure-Response Prevention (ERP), Motivational Interviewing, and Structural Family Therapy.
 In short, Mauri’s goals of treatment are to always empower the child and to fill their toolbox for success in life.

 Mauri graduated from Duquesne University with her Bachelors in Sociology.
 She completed her Masters of Social Work at the University of Pittsburgh in 2015.